-Every season is associated with a dosha in ayurveda —spring with Kapha, summer with Pitta and fall and winter with Vata.
+Every season is associated with a dosha in Ayurveda—spring with Kapha, summer with Pitta and fall and winter with Vata.
 Each of these doshas has a tendency to increase within the physiology during its season.

 Vata dosha is composed of the air and space elements, and it governs all movement in the body.
-According to The Council of Maharishi Ayurveda Physicians, Vata is the dominant seasonal dosha from mid-October to mid-February.
+It is the dominant seasonal dosha from mid-October to mid-February.

 To keep Vata in balance, favor the sweet, sour and salty tastes and avoid bitter, pungent and astringent foods.
 All dairy products, for example, pacify Vata.
 Always boil milk before you drink it, and drink it warm, with a pinch of cardamom or dry ginger in it.
 Sweet lassi is an excellent lunchtime beverage.
-Favor sweet, sour, heavy fruits, such as oranges, bananas, avocados, grapes, cherries, peaches, melons, berries, plums, pineapples, mangos and papayas.
+Fruits for Vata dosha have the sweet and/or sour tastes like oranges, bananas, avocados, grapes, cherries, peaches, melons, berries, plums, pineapples, mangos and papayas.

 Vata-pacifying spices include cardamom, cumin, ginger, cinnamon, salt, cloves, mustard seed and black pepper in moderation.
-Organic Vata Churna from Maharishi Ayurveda is a convenient, ready-to-use Vata spice mix.
-The Council of Maharishi Ayurveda Physicians advises cooking with it rather than sprinkling it on prepared foods as the preferred way of assimilating the benefits of the spices.
+Organic Vata Churna from Maharishi AyurVeda is a convenient, ready-to-use Vata spice mix.
+The Council of Maharishi AyurVeda Physicians advises cooking with it rather than sprinkling it on prepared foods as the preferred way of assimilating the benefits of the spices.

 Vata dosha is balanced by regularity in routine.
 Eat three nourishing meals a day, and eat them at around the same times each day.
 Don't skip meals, especially breakfast.
 Eat lunch, the heaviest meal of the day, close to noon.
 Eat a lighter meal, such as mung bean soup, for dinner.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.